What are the signs?

 - their anxiety stops them participating in activities at the early learning service or school or with peers

 - their anxiety interferes with their ability to do things other children their age do easily

 - the fears seem out of proportion to the issues in their life

 - the child is not attending or refusing to attend the service or school.

 If you think a child is showing more serious signs of anxiety, speak to their family about your concerns and suggest they talk to their GP.
 The child may need a referral to a mental health professional for an assessment.

 Read more about anxiety.

 Check out content on social and emotional learning (SEL) and teaching for resilience in the Learning Resilience domain.

 Battaglia, M., Touchette, E., Garon-Carrier, G., Dionne, G., Côté, S., Vitaro, F., Tremblay, R., & Boivin, M. (2015).
 Distinct trajectories of separation anxiety in the preschool years: persistence at school entry and early‐life associated factors.
 Journal of Child Psychology and Psychiatry, 57(1), 39-46.

-Many children experience anxiety when separating from their families when they first attend an early childhood service or start school.
+Many children experience anxiety when separating from their families as they first attend an early learning service or start school.